GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/03.321-330/02.Word-of-God-Incarnate/docs.md

 ---
+title: |
-title: 322.
-Word of God Incarnate
+    322. Word of God Incarnate - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 322.
+Word of God Incarnate.
+O Word of God incarnate, O Wisdom from on high, O Truth unchanged, unchanging, O Light of our dark sky!
+We praise Thee for the radiance That from the hallow'd page, A lamp to guide our footsteps, Shine on from age to age.
+    keywords:  |
-    keywords: Christ in Song, Word of God Incarnate, O Word of God incarnate,
+        Christ in Song, adventhymnals, advent hymnals, Word of God Incarnate, O Word of God incarnate.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 322. WORD OF GOD INCARNATE
+####  Christ in Song,

 ```txt
 1.